Cobasys

-Cobasys LLC supplies nickel metal hydride (NiMH) batteries, battery control systems, and packaged solutions for automotive applications, uninterruptable power supplies, telecommunications applications, and distributed power generation.
+Cobasys LLC is an American automotive technology corporation.
+It supplies nickel metal hydride (NiMH) batteries, battery control systems, and packaged solutions for automotive applications, uninterruptible power supplies, telecommunications applications, and distributed power generation.
 For 8 years ending in 2009, Cobasys was a 50-50 joint venture between California-based Chevron Corporation and Michigan-based Energy Conversion Devices, Inc. (also called ECD Ovonics, ECD, or Ovonics) The intermediary hierarchy of ownership was that Cobasys LLC was owned by Chevron's subsidiary Chevron Technology Ventures LLC, and ECD Ovonics' subsidiary Ovonic Battery Company.
 Cobasys spent $180 million in funding from Chevron Technology Ventures, and the two owners were unable to agree on further funding of the company.
 After arbitration between the owners had stalled, a buyer was found.

 On July 14, 2009, the sale of Cobasys to SB LiMotive Co.
 Ltd., an electric vehicle battery joint venture between Samsung SDI Co.
 Ltd. and Robert Bosch GmbH, was announced.
 The joint venture ended in 2012, with Bosch taking full control of Cobasys.